jgater/gravedesk/README.md

 GraveDesk
 =========

-Helpdesk issue tracker focused on receiving emails via IMAP as the primary source of new tickets.
+Helpdesk issue tracker focused on using emails as the primary method of communication.

 written in Javascript; using node.js, express/jade, mongoose/mongodb and node-imap.
 Client-side rendering done with twitter-bootstrap, knockout.js and socketio (now.js)